gersteinlab/BC-Design/README.md

 ### Step 3: Download Data and Model Checkpoint

-To train the model or run inference with the pre-trained checkpoint, you need to download the necessary data and the model weights.
+To train the model, you need to download the preprocessed data.
+To test with the released model weights, you should also download the checkpoint.

-1. Navigate to the OSF project page: [https://osf.io/pwbhg/files/osfstorage](https://osf.io/pwbhg/files/osfstorage)
+1. Navigate to the Hugging Face project page: [https://huggingface.co/datasets/XinwuYe/BC-Design/tree/main](https://huggingface.co/datasets/XinwuYe/BC-Design/tree/main)
 2. Download the following files into the `BC-Design` folder (the main directory cloned from GitHub):
-      * `data.zip` (contains data for training and inference)
+      * `data.zip` (contains data for training and testing)
-      * `UBC2Model.ckpt` (the pre-trained model checkpoint for inference)
+      * `UBC2Model.ckpt` (the checkpoint for testing, download it only when you want to test with the releases model weights)
 3. Once downloaded, unzip the data file:
     ```shell
     unzip data.zip